 - All cards in your deck must only contain mana symbols and colors matching your commander’s color identity

 The Commander rules committee already has a rules document that clarifies all the specifics for how to play, so I won’t bore you with any further rehashing here.
-Instead, we’re going to talk about the deckbuilding lessons I’ve learned since I started playing this format in late 2008/early 2009.
+Instead, we’re going to talk about the deckbuilding lessons I’ve learned since I started playing this format in late 2008/early 2009, and thanks to tools like a SpellTable camera setup or untap.in, you can play Magic online at any distance and a more efficient level right away.

 One thing I will note before getting started for more experienced players – I am NOT a competitive EDH (cEDH) player. cEDH values winning above all else, and while part of the same format, behaves much like an entirely different format when it comes to deck construction.
 I value optimization in my builds above all else, and consider a great deck one that does precisely what it sets out to do.